 Because of the construction there was quite a bit of rust staining from the brackets and extra chrome bit on the rear bumper.

-Cleaned up pretty well with some soap water and steel wool.
+Fortunately it cleaned up pretty well with some soap water and steel wool.

 The front bumper was pretty decent except some over spray brown paint.

-The bumpers cleaned up really nicely.
+Both the bumpers cleaned up really nicely.

-No holes with the bolts in place.
+Looks much better with no visible holes with the bolts in place.

 Before and after shots.
 A bit of paint work as well.